 One of the most common types of non-solicitation clauses restricts your right to hire employees of your current company after you leave.
 In other words, they are “anti-poaching” provisions that prevent you from hiring your former coworkers, colleagues or support staff after you leave your job.Limits on Your Right to do Business with Customers

 Another common form of restriction prevents you from soliciting or doing business with any of your current customers or clients, or in some instances any of your current employer’s customers or clients, after you leave the job.
 These provisions often are broad enough that they effectively prohibit you from competing with your current employer.
-At the very least they can severely limit what you can do for your next employer.Other Limits On Your Rights
+At the very least, they can severely restrict what you can do for your next employer.Other Limits On Your Rights

 There are many other limitations which non-solicitation agreements can impose, such as limiting your ability to do business with vendors, suppliers, partners, affiliates or other individuals or companies that have a business relationship or other association with your former employer.
-If they are worded too broadly these limitations can severely limit or even prevent you from performing your next job effectively.
+If they are worded too broadly, these limitations can severely limit or even prevent you from performing your next job effectively.
 As a result, when possible it can be extremely important to have a New Jersey lawyer review your non-solicitation agreement before you sign it.

 Although non-solicitation agreements generally focus on what you can or cannot do after you leave your current job, they also can restrict you while you are working for your current employer.
 For example, they can limit your ability to prepare to join another company or open a competing business.